aidan-yip/perilous_quest/README.md

 # Credits

-Original project idea by FreeCodeCamp
-Mods and redesign by Aidan Y.
--Music 🎧-
-"Lovely Town" by Nait Welsh / Skremzy
-"TBD" by Tanner Marsh / Audiophobia
+Original project idea by FreeCodeCamp - Mods and redesign by Aidan Y. Music 🎧 "Lovely Town" by Nait Welsh / Skremzy - "TBD" by Tanner Marsh / Audiophobia

 # Future ideas

 In the future there will be fight/boss music and location images.
 There will be a link to the soundtrack and artists who helped provided the amazing soundtrack.
 Older versions may remain avalible for download as they are released.